Reinforcement Learning for Efficient and Tuning-Free Link Adaptation: Latent Thompson Sampling for Link Adaptation

 \subsection{Optimal MCS Selection}

-LTSLA uses the SINR point estimate $\widehat{\theta}[t]$ to predict the optimal MCS $m^\star[t]$ for the $t^\text{th}$ transmission interval.
-Similar to the OLLA MCS prediction step, LTSLA uses the OLM to map $\widehat{\theta}[t]$ to the MCS ACK probabilities $\widehat{\mu}_m[t]=\mathcal{G}^\text{Tx}\big(m,\widehat{\theta}[t]\big)\,\forall\,m\in[M]$.
+LTS uses the SINR point estimate $\widehat{\theta}[t]$ to predict the optimal MCS $m^\star[t]$ for the $t^\text{th}$ transmission interval.
+Similar to the OLLA MCS prediction step, LTS uses the OLM to map $\widehat{\theta}[t]$ to the MCS ACK probabilities $\widehat{\mu}_m[t]=\mathcal{G}^\text{Tx}\big(m,\widehat{\theta}[t]\big)\,\forall\,m\in[M]$.
 Consequently, to maximize the expected link throughput, the optimal MCS is obtained from~\eqref{eq:MCS_selection}.
-LTSLA can also easily address other link optimization goals, for example throughput maximization under a BLER constraint as considered in~\cite{saxena2020bayesian}.
+LTS can also easily address other link optimization goals, for example throughput maximization under a BLER constraint as considered in~\cite{saxena2020bayesian}.
 For these alternate performance goals, the appropriate suitable objective function is defined in place of~\eqref{eq:MCS_selection}.

 The transmitter processes the next set of data bits using $m^\star[t]$ and send them over the air.
 Subsequently, the receiver attempts to recover the data bits from the received signal processing and control signaling that indicates that MCS $m^\star[t]$ was used.
-The receiver then feeds back the binary HARQ signal $c[t]\in\{0,1\}$ to the data transmitter.
+The receiver then feeds back the binary ACK/NACK signal $c[t]\in\{0,1\}$ to the data transmitter.